godber/presentations.phxvr.org/webvr-1/reveal.js/markdown.md

 You can write WebGL v1/v2 code directly, but you do so by writing in a low level language understood by GPUs called GLSL.
+Wrapped in Javascript.

 I think most people use higher level options we'll discuss later.